 Know When to Admit Defeat

 As with any troubleshooting attempt, it’s good to know when to admit defeat.
 If you try the solutions above and none of them work, it might be time to consult staff at your local Apple store (particularly if the device is under warranty).
 You can also try searching for your specific problem online and finding others who have solved that issue.
+You might also want to consider a solid keyboard alternative to the Mac keyboard.

 If your keys are jammed, refer to our troubleshooting guide for MacBook Butterfly keyboards.
 If you’re having other problems with your Mac, try our guide to troubleshooting your Apple computer.
 Good luck!